ax0ryn/writeups/README.md

 i made this repo to make writeups so that i can help people learn

-if you like them or wanna support me, please star this repo, i'd really appreciate it. thank you
+if you like my writeups and/or wanna support me, please star this repo, i'd really appreciate it. thank you

 ---